Zero-Credit Internship Option

 - Submit a completed Self-Assessment form at the end of the project.

 How many credits do I receive?
 Internship projects may be either four credits or two credits depending on the number of hours of work.
-Four credit projects require 140 hours of satisfactory performance; two credit projects require 70 hours.
+Four credit projects require 155 hours of satisfactory performance on site, plus the other required work; two credit projects require 70 hours on site, plus the other required work.
 A student must decide the number of credits at the beginning of the project so they can be registered for the appropriate number of credits.

 Do I receive a grade?
-A grade of Pass/Unsatisfactory is granted after successful completion of the project.
+A grade of Pass is granted after successful completion of the project.
 All internship components must be met to receive a passing grade.

 Does the internship have to be related to my major?
 No!
 Students must show a clear relationship between the work on the project and at least 2 courses in an academic study at Drew.
 At least 1 course must be completed prior to the project; the other course may be taken concurrently with the project.

 Can internship credits count for my major or minor?
 Some majors/minors and academic programs may require a 4-credit or 2-credit internship, including: Business Studies, Civic Engagement, Environmental Studies, Pan-African Studies, and Women’s Studies.
 Internship credits may also be applied to the Arts Administration, Environmental Studies, Spanish and Writing minors.
 Approval for these or any other majors/minors must be discussed with the chairperson or director of that department.
-This approval must be documented either by signature on the Learning Contract or with a written/emailed note to the Internships Coordinator.
+This approval must be documented either by signature on the Learning Contract or with a written/emailed note to the Assistant Director for Internships.

 When do I receive credit for January and Summer internships?
 Summer and January internships are registered and recorded as a Summer or January course, but the credits will appear on your transcript during the following semester (provided all requirements have been met).